Spark-Y Urban Agriculture Lab

 Through Sam's system designs and role at the UAL he promotes an achievable, modern way of re-processing waste streams to promote self-sufficiency and community equality.

 get to know our lab director

-Destiny Zeibol is Spark-Y's Lab Director, providing new science technology to the UAL.
+Destiny Ziebol is Spark-Y's Lab Director, providing new science technology to the UAL.
 She equips our education facilitators with knowledge and classroom kits that keep our educational programs scientifically innovative.
 Destiny leads DIY Bio nights at the lab for an open opportunity to learn and engage in biology-based projects.